czekem/excel_love/README.md

 * Save the file as the .xlsx, .JSON or .csv (it will be added in the following days).

-* Allowing to create charts right after creating new file and save them in the newly created folder
+* Allowing to create charts right after creating new file and save them in the newly created folder.

 ** Know Problems : **